Kodaijin/KodaSheets/README.md

 ## Usage

+If you have jsx files associated with your Photoshop install you can just open the scipt file.

 1. In Photoshop, go to **File → Scripts → Browse…**
 2. Select `KodaSheets.jsx`.
 3. Choose your image folder and adjust the settings in the dialog.